aelzenaar/ncea-notes/unibooks.md

 ### Number Theory (255)
  * Underwood Dudley, _Elementary Number Theory_.
 This is a cute little introduction to number theory; the first few chapters cover the material needed for 255, and the remainder are a mixture of topic chapters (on number representations, prime counting, and so on).
 As you might expect from this author, the book has a definite sense of humour (see, for example, the index and the exercises).
-My main complaint is that most of the exercises are too easy (and some are too hard).
-If you like it, find something more substantial to read afterwards!
+My main complaint is that there is absolutely no algebra used at all, even if it would simplify any argument.
 (512.7 D84g)
  * Kenneth Ireland and Michael Rosen, _A Classical Introduction to Modern Number Theory_.
 This book develops number theory with algebra at about the level of
    320. (512.7 I65)
  * Gareth A. Jones and J. Mary Jones, _Elementary Number Theory_.
 This is kind of a step between Dudley and I&R, I suppose; there are some very interesting